 And you can help!

-- Do not litter and always place trash, including cigarette butts, in a proper waste receptacle.
+- Do not litter and place all trash in the appropriate waste container.

 - Do not overfill your waste containers as trash can fall out.